Joyce Vance: U.S. attorney for the Northern District of Alabama

 Vance helmed the first case of material support of terrorism in the Northern District of Alabama in 2011.
 The defendant, Ulugbek Kodirov, pleaded guilty to charges of threatening to kill the President and material support of terrorism the following year and received a sentence of more than fifteen years in prison.
 Vance was also instrumental in building awareness about cyber crime and working with businesses in key sectors on threat minimization and critical incident response and prosecuted the first-ever cyber cases in the Northern District.

 Vance was credited with pursuing public corruption prosecutions with integrity.
 Public corruption prosecutions were one of her top priorities.
 Maurice William Campbell, Director of the Alabama Small Business Development Consortium, was sentenced in March 2012 to more than 15 years in prison and ordered to pay $5.9 million restitution for using his position to obtain funds meant for small businesses for his own use.
-In 2013, Vance successfully prosecuted the Director of the Jefferson County Committee for Economic Opportunity for using half a million dollars of the agency's funds, meant for Headstart and other programs, to purchase real estate for herself.
+In 2013, she successfully prosecuted the Director of the Jefferson County Committee for Economic Opportunity for using half a million dollars of the agency's funds, meant for Headstart and other programs, to purchase real estate for herself.
 She also prosecuted cases involving corruption and other misconduct by law enforcement.
 She hired the first prosecutor in the Huntsville office dedicated solely to cyber prosecutions.